UW-GDA/land-use-travel-patterns/README.md

 ## Short Summary
 This study will provide insight into travel demand patterns and land use in the Puget Sound region.
 Land uses will be determined through satellite imagery and computer vision, while travel demand patterns will be extracted from a household travel survey.
 Demographic analysis will also be conducted.

 ## Introductory/background information
-Linking travel trajectories and land uses may provide insight into mobility patterns which improve a person's overall accessibility. ~~For example, individuals living in the suburbs may have fewer healthcare-related POIs near their home and thus have lower healthcare accessibility.
-However, as they commute downtown for work, we may observe spatiotemporal changes to healthcare POI density and subsequent increases in accessibility.~~
+Linking travel demand and land uses may provide insight into mobility patterns. [some more background here]

 ## Problem statement and reserach questions
 We aim to analyze correlations between travel pattern origin-destination (OD) flows and land use.
 Land uses will be identified via satellite imagery.
 The following questions will be answered: